2019 Autumn Tour of Japan - Classic Route

 Walking through the Hakone Open-Air Museum is very special with its amazing sculptures from the likes of Henry Moore and Rodin, set against a spectacular backdrop of maple and cherry trees covered in autumn colour.

-We also visit Narukawa Art Museum for an opportunity to see modern-day Japanese paintings and experience the exquisite view of Mt Fuji from across Lake Ashi ride in on a 'viking' ship..
+We also visit Narukawa Art Museum for an opportunity to see modern-day Japanese paintings and experience the exquisite view of Mt Fuji across Lake Ashi riding in on no less than a 'viking' ship.

 Tonight you will have your first chance to soak in an authentic hot-spring onsen bath (drawn from natural mineral hot springs deep below the earth’s surface) and enjoy an elaborate kaiseki-style banquet.